RyanSquared/ryansquared.github.io/_posts/2022-09-21-target-audience.md

 in a way that I think people might also be more willing to read.

-That brings us to what I suppose the point of this article is: the target audience (which is actually my working title).
+That brings us to what I suppose the point of this article is: the target audience.
 I don't really know who I want to write this blog for, all I know is I want to write it.
 Getting my thoughts out there seems like a good way to both ensure that I have the ability to retain the things I've learned and to help others learn more about the topics that I want to help teach people about, while also being able to put a bit of my personality into it.

+I suppose I should thank you, regardless of whether you're my target audience or the audience that I've ended up with, for continuing to read on this far.

 [book]: https://github.com/hashbang/book